uvarc/workshop-site/content/lesson/fiji-scripting.md

 ## Code Loops {#loops-id}

-Like most languages, Python and Python offer loop constructs to repeatedly execute the same code block.
+Like most languages, Python and Jython offer loop constructs to repeatedly execute the same code block.

 **For loops**: